Elementary School

 • Monthly Art classes

-Our 4th grade students are proud to be the leaders and role models for the west wing of our school.
+Our 4th-grade students are proud to be the leaders and role models for the west wing of our school.
 They are the oldest grade in the west wing and take this responsibility to heart.
-They watch out for, and help out with, the younger students.
-The 4th grade class buddies up with the pre-school class which furthers this mentoring role.
+They watch out for and help out with, the younger students.
+The 4th-grade class buddies up with the preschool class, which furthers this mentoring role.

 Fourth grade works toward being independent learners and problem solvers – not just in academic subjects, but throughout all aspects of their lives.
 They strive to live, love, and act like Jesus – just as our school pledge states.